 WHERE TO STAY IN OLYMPIC

 As the park is quite spread out, you will probably want to stay in a couple of different areas.
 To explore Hurricane Ridge, stay in the nearby town of Port Angeles.
 Here you have many accommodation and dining options.
 When exploring the Hoh Rainforest or the coast, I recommend staying in the town of Forks.
 There you will be close to the action while still having a few different options for lodging and restaurants.

-Alternatively, there are many great campgrounds all around the Olympic Peninsula, including in Port Angeles, Forks, at the bottom of Hurricane Ridge, right at the Hoh Rainforest, and even along the coast.
+Alternatively, there are many great campgrounds all around the Olympic Peninsula.
+There are campgrounds in Port Angeles, Forks, at the bottom of Hurricane Ridge, right at the Hoh Rain Forest, and even along the coast.
 If you are willing to camp, you will be able to stay closer to the action, though you will obviously be more self-reliant for food.
 Search for campgrounds in one place using The Dyrt and use my code Renee90 for a free 90 day trial.

 BEST THINGS TO DO DURING SPRING IN OLYMPIC

-My favorite thing to do in spring in Olympic National Park is walk around the Hoh Rainforest.
+My favorite thing to do in spring in Olympic National Park is to take a walk through the Hoh Rain Forest.
 This place really feels like walking through a fairy-tale.
 Giant moss-covered trees line the trail and lush greenery covers the forest floor.
-Catching it on a cool morning as the sun first hits the forest floor is my absolute favorite as you will get to see the most beautiful light rays and mist.
+Catching it on a cool morning as the springtime sunshine first hits the forest floor is my absolute favorite as you will get to see the most beautiful light rays and mist.
 This is also a great thing to do because it is short and rather flat, so visitors of almost all fitness levels will be able to enjoy the sights here without much trouble.